 Scoring the dough allows it to open up nicely and promote an even rise.
 It allows you to control where the over spring will mostly happen.
 Different scoring patterns can do different things, and they can also be decorative.

 For basic scoring, you can use a very sharp knife to make the cuts.
 To take things more seriously, you need a razor blade or a lame (a bakers tool for scoring).
 You can buy packs of double edged razor blades off Amazon that can be held with a wooden skewer through the middle for an easy solution.
+Or buy a lame which is the proper tool.
 You get the cleanest, deepest cuts with a razor and you have more control.

 A basic score can be an X shape on the top, a crisscross pattern to make squares, or just several slashes across the bread at even spacing.
 You don’t have to do anything spectacular – just ensure it’s even and you have coverage across the top of the loaf.